grafana/terraform-provider-grafana/docs/data-sources/role.md

 - `org_id` (String) The Organization ID.
 If not set, the Org ID defined in the provider block will be used.
 - `permissions` (Set of Object) Specific set of actions granted by the role. (see [below for nested schema](#nestedatt--permissions))
 - `uid` (String) Unique identifier of the role.
 Used for assignments.
 - `version` (Number) Version of the role.
 A role is updated only on version increase.
+This field or `auto_increment_version` should be set.

 <a id="nestedatt--permissions"></a>
 ### Nested Schema for `permissions`